kpfleming/esphome-sunpower/FULL_CONFIGURATION.md

 ```

 This package configures esphome-sunpower to create sensors for an
 array.
-The package accepts a `array` variable which provides a
+The package accepts an `array` variable which provides a
 human-friendly identity of the array.

 ## full.yml